abhalkar/jenkins-cicd/README.md

         ...

 # What is SDLC
-    - it is the process of working in IT industry that how s/w should develop delopy diliver and the process is set for that called as SDLC lifecycle police.
+    - it is the process of working in IT industry that how s/w should develop delopy diliver and for that process is set hence called as SDLC lifecycle police.

 # what is webhook
     - it is used to integrate the jenkins with git/gitlab.
-    - webhook appy trigger to perfom push operation
+    - webhook apply trigger to perfom push operation
     - nevigate -> build trigger -> []github hook trigger for gitscm polling
     - go in repo enable or add webhook
+    - also need to install new gitHub plugins
+    - when developer push the code to git/github will trigger the webhook so the next automated process will start exicuting.

+# what is seed jobs
+    - seed job are used to create a newjob
+    - select the process job dsl in Build